skyhookadventure/eventfan/README.md

 const eventFan = new EventFan({
   destinations: [
-    // Any destinations you want here
-    new FacebookPixel({ pixelId: "your-facebook-pixel-id" }), ],
+    // Any destinations you want to load directly new FacebookPixel({ pixelId: "your-facebook-pixel-id" }), ],
 });

+// Load all your destinations from RudderStack eventFan.load("YOUR_WRITE_KEY");
 ```

 #### React